 Early Bird Price, if paid in advance: $1475 when paid in advance.**

-Please note that the tuition does not include any books, material, or free yoga classes.
+Please note that the tuition does not include any books, or, free yoga classes.

 Teachers: Monica B Groover Ph.D, AWP, E-RYT 200, RPYT